 Kommuninvest, the Swedish local government debt office, was established in 1986 and is today the largest lender to Swedish local and regional governments (LRGs) and the sixth largest credit institution in Sweden.
 It was established to provide Swedish local governments with more cost-efficient funding than commercial banks, which was at the time the only available source for external funding.
 The approach was for Kommuninvest to obtain economies of scale by aggregating local government funding needs through a joint funding vehicle, supported by an unlimited, joint and several guarantee from the owners (Swedish local governments with tax raising capabilities).
 Since its inception in 1986, the Kommuninvest collaboration has helped lower the local government sector's borrowing costs by many billion kronor.
-Currently, 276 municipalities and 11 county councils/regions are members of this voluntary cooperation, out of a total 310 local governments.
+Currently, 277 municipalities and 11 county councils/regions are members of this voluntary cooperation, out of a total 310 local governments.

 Kommuninvest Green Bonds raise funds from fixed income investors to support lending for investment projects that seek to mitigate climate change or help adapt to it.
 Kommuninvest's inaugural Green Bond, a RegS/144A USD 600 million transaction, was issued in March 2016.
 Its first Green Bond in SEK (for SEK 5 billion) was issued in October 2016.
+Its third Green Bond, a RegS/144A USD 500 million transation, was issued in May 2017.
+In April 2018, Kommuninvest issued its fourth Green Bond, for SEK 3 billion.